breez/fiatlink/FLS01/README.md

  4) `refunded` - status when fiat payment was refunded

-`order_status_date` datetime of when the status was made
+`order_status_date` datetime of when the status was made `order_fee` fee taken by the provider on the order

 ### withdrawal
 Request lnurlw from the provider.
 User can provide optional fallback onchain address which will be used if the withdrawal is not claimed before the expiration date.